mbykov/speckled-band/Readme.md

 "Oh, my God!
 Helen!
 It was the band!
 The speckled band!"

-Speckled band breaks string on chunks depending on code ranges
+Speckled band breaks a string on chunks depending on code ranges

 ## Installation